 It’s important to make sure you have the right registrations and licences for your business.
 The registrations and licences you need for your business will vary depending on which industry you’re in and the state or territory your business is located in.

 We can help you understand:

 Register your business name

-Your business name (sometimes known as your ‘trading name’) is the name that your business operates as.
+Your business name is the name that your business operates as.
+It is sometimes known as your trading name.

 If your business name isn’t the same as your name, you’ll need to register for a business name.
 This will link your business name and ABN.